flatpickles/sketchbook/docs/quick-start.md

 }
 ```

-_Sketchbook automatically makes an HTML canvas object available to `Project` instances via `this.canvas`, and that's what you will use for drawing. `update` is a lifecycle method that's called on each animation frame._
+_Sketchbook automatically makes an HTML canvas object available to `Project` instances via the `canvas` property, and that's what you will use for drawing. `update` is a lifecycle method that's called on each animation frame._

 ### Create Your First Parameter

 If you save and check your browser, MyProject now features a black rectangle in the middle of the canvas.
 Let's make the size customizable!
-To define a Sketchbook parameter, all you need to do is define a new instance variable for your class.
+To define Sketchbook parameters, all you need to do is define instance variables for your project class.
 Update `MyProject` so it looks like this:

 ```ts
 export default class Test extends Project {